 - Using hold keyframes

-Hi!
-I am Chris Meyer of Chrish Design, and welcome to After Effects Apprentice: Advanced Animation.
-In this lesson, I want to share with you a number of tips and tricks you can use to help craft and refine your animations inside After Effects.
-A lot of the lesson is going to be spent on the After Effects Graph Editor.
-That's the most powerful tool at your disposal to help refine your movements and your speed changes and coordinate movements across multiple layers and multiple parameters.
-But there are a lot of other cool tricks inside After Effects as well.
-For example, there's the often-overlooked anchor point.
-It's the center of all your transformations in After Effects, but also it's a great thing to animate if you're trying to create a Ken Burns-style movement across still images.
-There is motion sketch, where you get to hand draw your own animation path.
-There is smoother, where you get to smooth out kinks in that motion path.
-There is an Auto Orient, where you can have layers automatically rotate to follow your motion path.
-And there are also really nice things like roving keyframes, a little-known feature to control the speed across the complex motion path with just the start and end keyframes.
-There are other nice things in After Effects like motion blur, the ability to automatically blur objects depending on their movement.
+It's the center of all your transformations in After Effects, but also it's a great thing to animate if you're trying to create a Ken Burns style movement across still images.
+There's Motion Sketch, where you get to hand-draw your own animation path.
+There's Smoother, where you get to smooth out kinks in that motion path.
+There's Auto Orient, where you can have layers automatically rotate to follow your motion path.
+And then there's also really nice things, like Roving Keyframes, a little known feature to control the speed across the complex motion path with just the start and end keyframes.
+There's other nice things in After Effects like Motion Blur, the ability to automatically blur objects depending on their movement.